OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 #### Remediation

-Fingerprint authentication should be implemented allong the following lines:
+Fingerprint authentication should be implemented along the following lines:

 Check whether fingerprint authentication is possible.
 The device must run Android 6.0 or higher (SDK 23+) and feature a fingerprint sensor.
 There are a two pre-requisites that you need to check:

 - The user must have protected their lockscreen

 ```java
 	 KeyguardManager keyguardManager = (KeyguardManager) context.getSystemService(Context.KEYGUARD_SERVICE);